AI-native IT operations

 → P1 · payments-api · customer-facing

 Vector embeddings on every postmortem and known error.
-The runbook from three months ago shows up next to the new alert, not buried six clicks deep.
+When a new alert lands, the runbook from three months ago is one keystroke away — not buried six clicks deep.

 3 similar: INC-1284, INC-998, INC-742